-As discussed by \cite{norberg2004credibility}, actuaries have primarily used simplistic assumptions under the classes of Bayesian conjugate prior families, best linear approximations or the so-called Bonus-Malus Systems (BMS) (see for e.g \cite{asmussen2020chapter}), to approach the problem of ``a posteriori" ratemaking.
+As discussed by \cite{norberg2004credibility}, actuaries have primarily used simplistic assumptions under the classes of Bayesian conjugate-prior families, best linear approximations or the so-called Bonus-Malus Systems (BMS), e.g., \cite{asmussen2020chapter}, to approach the problem of experience rating.
 Most commonly, they use the Bühlmann credibility formula and its variations (e.g., Bühlmann-Straub).
 The latter provides a non-parametric approach to credibility with a clear interpretation and inexpensive computations by approximating the predictive mean via a weighted average of the claim history's sample mean and the manual premium.
-However, this formula is extremely restrictive for ``a posteriori" ratemaking applications because it only provides values for the predictive mean and not for other quantities of interest to actuaries (e.g., variance, quantiles, probabilities).
+However, this formula is extremely restrictive for experience rating applications because it only provides values for the predictive mean and not other quantities of interest to actuaries (e.g., variance, quantiles, probabilities, etc).
 Additionally, the resulting premium using Bühlmann's formula is not data-driven since it relies on strong assumptions such as linearity and lacks compatibility with different model structures (e.g., multivariate models, regression models, heavy-tail models).
-In fact, it is known that this expression is exact only for a limited modeling framework (see for e.g \cite{jewell1974credible}), and thus provides very poor performance when the true predictive mean is nonlinear, see for e.g \cite{gomez2014suitable}.
+It is known that this expression is exact only for a limited modeling framework, e.g., \cite{jewell1974credible}, and thus provides poor performance when the true predictive mean is non-linear \cite{gomez2014suitable}.